opportus/object-mapper/README.md

 #### Custom automatic mapping

-The default [`PathFindingStrategy`](https://github.com/opportus/object-mapper/blob/master/src/Map/Strategy/PathFindingStrategy.php) presented above is based on one **particular convention** of naming source and target points.
-However, you might have to map objects which are not complying to this **particular convention**.
-Therefore, in order to *automatically* map these objects, the default [`PathFindingStrategy`](https://github.com/opportus/object-mapper/blob/master/src/Map/Strategy/PathFindingStrategy.php) is not usable anymore.
+The default [`PathFindingStrategy`](https://github.com/opportus/object-mapper/blob/master/src/Map/Strategy/PathFindingStrategy.php) presented above is based on one particular *convention* that the *source* and the *target* have to comply with in order for this strategy to automatically map those for you.
+However, you may want to automatically map *source* and *target* not complying with this particular *convention*...

-One solution is to implement a custom [`PathFindingStrategyInterface`](https://github.com/opportus/object-mapper/blob/master/src/Map/Strategy/PathFindingStrategyInterface.php) specific to these objects.
-In order to make your implemention define an appropriate [`RouteCollection`](https://github.com/opportus/object-mapper/blob/master/src/Map/Route/RouteCollection.php) to return, reverse-engineer the source and target classes to map.
+One solution is to implement a custom [`PathFindingStrategyInterface`](https://github.com/opportus/object-mapper/blob/master/src/Map/Strategy/PathFindingStrategyInterface.php) based on another *convention* which your *source* and *target* can comply with in order for this custom strategy to "automatically" map those for you.

 For concrete example of how to implement a [`PathFindingStrategyInterface`](https://github.com/opportus/object-mapper/blob/master/src/Map/Strategy/PathFindingStrategyInterface.php), refer to the default [`PathFindingStrategy`](https://github.com/opportus/object-mapper/blob/master/src/Map/Strategy/PathFindingStrategy.php).